 For example, I was supposed to turn just one router on at a time, but, to save time, I plugged both in at once.
 The app prompted me that I should unplug one first.
 In all, I was able to set up my 2-pack ARRIS Wi-Fi 6 system in about 10 minutes, including the time spent waiting for the routers to update their firmware.

-Another thing that’s great about the mobile app is the fact it loads up fast and has a detailed live network map of connected devices.
+Another thing that’s great about the mobile app is that it loads up fast and has a detailed live network map of connected devices.

-This map even shows the speed of the dedicated backhaul in real-time.
-You can tap on the Internet connection to perform an Internet speed test, or on a connected device to view information about it, including signal strength in dBm, MAC/IP addresses, and the router to which it currently connects.
+This map even shows the speed of the dedicated backhaul in real time.
+You can tap on the Internet connection to perform an Internet speed test or on a connected device to view information about it, including signal strength in dBm, MAC/IP addresses, and the router it currently connects.

 ARRIS SURFboard mAX Pro’s features and settings: Sorely lacking

-The mAX Pro is the first Wi-Fi 6 router that only has the bare minimum in terms of features and settings.
+The mAX Pro is the first Wi-Fi 6 router with only the bare minimum in terms of features and settings.

 No notable features, bad setting implementation